 The Research Concierge Service (RCS) is a service of Research Development at Penn State College of Medicine.

-On this section of the Research website, the Research Concierge supports investigators with funding advice, proposal development strategies and best practices.
+On this section of the Research website, the Research Concierge and Research Development support investigators with funding advice, proposal development strategies and best practices.

 Jump to topic

 Research Concierge Services Offered

 We work one-on-one with investigators seeking to strengthen their research portfolio.
 Investigators may request a consultation with the RCS to:

 - Help identify potential research mentors and/or collaborators

 - Guide the development of project concept papers